jalescardoso/indexeddb-angular/README.md

   providers: [ { provide: IndexedDBAngular, useFactory: provideIndexedDB } ]
 })
 ```
+The first argument is the name of your database and the second is the database version.
+If you forget the version you the service will default to version 1.

 ### IndexedDBAngular service
 First instantiate the service as follows: